One in the series “Who’s Minding the Collection?”

 When I’m not working at the Academy, I like to… exercise.
 I recently completed my first triathlon, so I like to run and swim.
 I also like to cook.
 It’s a weird mix.

 My favorite thing about the Academy is… everybody cares about each other.
 It feels like a family.
 It’s not a regular business.For information about the Ichthyology Collection, visit our website.
-If you would like to support ichthyology research and collections, click here or contact Monica Cawvey Gallagher, vice president of Institutional Advancement, at email@example.com.
-Better yet, donate now by clicking the blue box.
+If you would like to support ichthyology research and the collection, contact Monica Cawvey Gallagher, vice president of Institutional Advancement, at firstname.lastname@example.org.
+Better yet, donate now by clicking the blue box above.

 Here is the first post in the series: